Deirdre18/typescript-react-eslint-prettier/README.md

+# Project

+This project was cloned from following repository - https://github.com/caki0915/typescript-react-eslint-prettier

 # Typescript React Eslint and Prettier

 This is an example on how you easily can get React and Typescript to work with Eslint and Prettier.